rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### New Scans

-Check for new InsightVM scans by site and scan status
+This action is used to check for new InsightVM scans by site and scan status

 ##### Input